nathanielc/morgoth/sphinx/_build/html/_sources/faq.txt

 that allow applications to easily collect massive amount of data about the way their systems are behaving (see `elasticsearch <http://elasticsearch.org>`_, `logstash <http://logstash.net>`_, `graphite <http://graphite.wikidot.com>`_, many more...).
-But collecting the data is not enough, Morgoth attempts to provide a flexible system to consume application data and make inteligent decisions about the data.
-What Morgoth does with the data is up to you.
+But collecting the data is not enough, morgoth attempts to provide a flexible system to consume application data and make inteligent decisions about the data.
+What morgoth does with the data is up to you.
 It can simply notify your team of discovered anomalies or reintegrate with the application to help it become self healing.